 Profits and Premiums

-The price of an option contract is called its “premium.”
-Traders set an option’s premium based on how likely they think it is that the contract will expire in the money, and based on how many units of the underlying asset the contract represents.
+The cost of an option contract is known as its “premium.”
+This premium is determined by traders based on two factors: the likelihood of the contract expiring in the money and the number of units of the underlying asset it represents.

 Options are a financial product that give you the right to buy or sell an underlying asset at a specific price, on a specific date.
 They’re built around giving you the option to pass if the contract expires in an unprofitable position.
 If you would make money, you can exercise your contract.
 If you would lose money, you can simply walk away.